zyedidia/eget/man/eget.md

 :    Stop after downloading the asset.
 This prevents Eget from performing extraction, allowing you to perform manual installation after the asset is downloaded.

+  `--download-all`

+:   Download all projects defined in the configuration file.

    --upgrade-only

 :    Only download the asset if the release is more recent than an existing asset with the same name in `$EGET_BIN`, or the current directory if `$EGET_BIN` is not defined.